 $2.99 iOS / Android

 I love this whimsical story about a girl named Suzette who makes and sells crêpes in a little cart in the streets of Paris.
 Readers will enjoy seeing the people and sites she visits as well as hearing music and French phrases.
-See a map of the city with the places Suzettte visits, get a crepe recipe, and watch a video of a sites.
+See a map of the city with the places Suzettte visits, get a crepe recipe, and watch a videos of sites.

 ages 3 – 7